The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

 \subsection{Conclusion}

-In this paper, we investigated the most important limiting factors, including cladding mode coupling, bending loss oscillations, and polarization-dependent losses, in intensity-based edge-FBG shape sensors.
-It is achievable but not cost-effective to minimize the impact of such bending-induced phenomena by adapting the sensor's design and the interrogation system.
-Moreover, calculating the exact influence of these effects on the edge-FBGs spectrum is not practically possible.
-Therefore, these effects are not considered in the commonly used sensor modeling method based on mode-field dislocations measurement (the BL method).
-We proposed a novel data-driven technique (the DL method) for modeling edge-FBG sensors, in which a specially designed deep learning algorithm directly learns from the sensor's spectra to estimate their corresponding shapes.
-We compared the shape prediction accuracy of our designed model with the mode field dislocation method as a baseline.
-We showed that the maximum spatial resolution of \SI{1}{\cm} in edge-FBG sensors is the main limitation when the sensor's modeling method includes the shape reconstruction step (\textit{e.g.,} the BL approach).
-This leads to large shape prediction errors in complex shapes, as the deformations between the edge-FBG sensing planes are not detected.
-The deep learning technique uses the sensor's full spectrum, including the Bragg resonance's side slopes, as the model's input.
-These additional sources of information, which are sensitive to bending, help to overcome the spatial resolution limitation and detect complex deformations (in a curvature range of \SIrange{0.58}{33.5}{\m^{-1}}) with a low prediction error, reduced by a factor of $\sim 50$.
+In this paper, we developed a novel fiber shape sensing mechanism with a data-driven technique, that unlike conventional fiber shape sensors, does not include off-axis strain measurement and curvature calculation at discrete points along the fiber sensor's length to estimate its 3D shape.
+We used an easy-to-fabricate eFBG sensor with a simple and cost-effective readout unit.
+We designed a deep learning algorithm that can directly learn from our sensor's signal to predict its corresponding shape.
+We then evaluated the shape prediction accuracy of our designed model (the DL method) in various testing conditions and compared it with an exemplary experiment, the mode-field dislocation method (MFD).
+Furthermore, we showed that the spatial resolution of off-axis strain measurement in FBG-based (quasi-distributed) shape sensors is the main limitation, as the deformations between the sensing planes are not detected in complex shapes.
+The deep learning technique, on the other hand, uses the full spectrum of our eFBG sensor, including the Bragg resonance's side slopes, as the model's input to compensate for the low density of sensing planes.
+We believe that the deep learning model is using the impact of undesired bending-induced phenomena, including cladding mode coupling, bending-loss oscillations, and polarization-dependent losses, as additional sources of information to overcome the spatial resolution limitation for detecting complex deformations.
+Therefore, there is no need to adapt the fiber sensor design and its interrogation system for minimizing the impact of such bending-induced phenomena.
+The shape prediction error of our developed DL method for 3D curves in a curvature range of \SIrange{0.58}{33.5}{\m^{-1}} is reduced by a factor of $\sim 50$ compared to the MFD method.
 We also showed that the designed deep learning model generalizes nicely, as the performance is twice as good compared to a dictionary-based algorithm.
 The proposed shape sensing solution is 30 times less expensive than the commercially available distributed fiber shape sensor with a similar level of accuracy.